Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: Abstract

 \section{Abstract}

-We investigate the non-equilibrium dynamics of an impurity coupled to a Bose-Einstein condensate, comparing systematically with recent experimental results (arXiv:2005.00424).
+We investigate the non-equilibrium dynamics of an impurity coupled to a Bose-Einstein condensate, systematically compared with recent experimental results [M. G. Skou et al., Nat.
+Phys.
+(2021)].
 The dynamics of the impurity is tracked down by using a time-dependent variational coherent ansatz.
-For weak coupling between the impurity and the bath, analytical expressions for the time-dependent overlap (or contrast) are derived, matching quite well with previous findings obtained within a Master Equation Approach (MEA).
+For weak coupling between the impurity and the bath, analytical expressions for the time-dependent contrast are derived, matching quite well with previous findings obtained within a master equation approach.
 For strong coupling instead, the variational ansatz provides a good quantitative description of the polaron dynamics, in particular, in signaling the transition from the few to the many-body correlated regime where polarons are expected to form.